What it takes

 - Must be completely saddle broke and trained.
 NAC is not able to accept green or untrained horses.

-- Sound at the walk, trot/jog, and canter/lope with three rhythmic and balanced gaits (The quality of the horse’s movement is what most benefits the participant)
+- Sound at the walk, and trot.
+The quality of the horse’s movement is what most benefits the participant.

-- Must not bite, buck, rear, kick, pace, crib, wind-suck, or have any other vices
+- Must not bite, buck, rear, kick, pace, or have any other vices.

 Quality Care